Categories

 Story Synopsis

 This was the original pilot episode presented to NBC.
 Set in 2267, the Enterprise arrives at Starbase 11 in response to a subspace call Spock reported receiving from the former captain of the Enterprise, Christopher Pike, under whom Spock had served.
-Pike cannot move or communicate other than answering yes/no questions with a device operated by his brainwaves.
+Pike cannot move or communicate except by answering yes/no questions with a device operated by his brainwaves.
 Pike refuses to communicate with anyone except Spock.

 Spock, meanwhile, commandeers the Enterprise using falsified recordings of Kirk’s voice and orders the ship to depart under the computer’s control.
-After several hours, upon learning from the computer that the shuttlecraft does not have enough fuel to return to the starbase, Spock brings them aboard and then gives himself up, confessing to mutiny.
-Mendez convenes a hearing, at which Spock requests immediate court-martial, which requires three command officers.
+After several hours, upon learning from the computer that the shuttlecraft does not have enough fuel to return to the starbase, Spock brings them aboard and then surrenders, confessing to mutiny.
+Mendez convenes a hearing, at which Spock requests an immediate court-martial, which requires the presence of three command officers.
 The tribunal begins, and Spock offers as his testimony what seems to be video footage of the Enterprise’s earlier visit to Talos IV in 2254.

 In 2267, the scene is interrupted by a message from Starfleet Command, which reveals that the images they have been viewing are transmitted from Talos IV.
 Mendez is placed in command of the Enterprise, but Spock begs Kirk to see the rest of the transmission.

-Key Highlights
+Key highlights:

 Excruciatingly Detailed Plot Summary by Eric W. Weisstein